mliew21396/remote-work/week-1/3-cli-exploration/README.md

 ## Release 6: Further

-These documents serve to show you that Unix is, in many ways, a powerful programming environment in and of itself.
+These releases serve to show you that Unix is, in many ways, a powerful programming environment in and of itself.
 As a taste of what's possible, let's examine `pagers/development.log`.
 Let's say we wanted to know how many times the user at 127.0.0.1 committed a POST action at the path called `/twoots`.